 Visiting The Long Walk March To Freedom Sculptures

 The long walk to freedom is the title of Nelson Mandela’s autobiography.
 Nelson Mandela was South Africa’s first democratic president.
 He spent 27 years in prison for fighting against apartheid.
 The Long March to Freedom includes a sculpture of Nelson Mandela.
 And sculptures of other remarkable freedom fighters who contributed to South Africa’s democracy.
-I loved how big the sculptures are.
+I loved how big the sculptures were.
 The plaques are really informative.
-And you get to walk amongst the sculptures making the experience feel interactive even though it isn’t really.
+And you get to walk amongst the sculptures, making the experience feel interactive even though it isn’t really.
 It’s a great way to learn about the history of South Africa and the apartheid struggle.

 Nelson Mandela and Winnie Madikizela-Mandela